cbhacks/drnsf/expr/scripting.rst

       The root atom cannot be the name of an asset.

+.. py:function:: P()

+   Returns :py:class:`Project` or ``None``

+   Returns the project at the top of the project stack (see :py:func:`pushproject` and :py:func:`popproject`).
+If the project stack is empty, returns the same as :py:func:`getcontextproject`.

 .. py:function:: getcontextproject()

    Returns :py:class:`Project` or ``None``

    Returns the project which is currently open in the user interface.
 Returns ``None`` if there is no open project.

+.. py:function:: pushproject(project)

+   * *project* :py:class:`Project`

+   Pushes *project* onto the project stack.

+.. py:function:: popproject()

+   Pops the top project from the project stack.
+An error occurs if the project stack is empty.